BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 The `report_script.py` script processes BLAST results to categorize V(D)J segments, generating detailed reports that distinguish between known and novel sequences.

 We first have the `report_main` function.
-This function first loads the necessary configuration settings via the [`load_config`](../scripts/report_script.py#L35) function and loads it into the global `CONFIG` variable.
+First, this function loads the necessary configuration settings via the [`load_config`](../scripts/report_script.py#L35) function and loads it into the global `CONFIG` variable.
 If the configuration file is missing, the script logs an error and exits to prevent further issues.

 After successfully loading the configuration, `report_main` reads the sequence data from the specified library using the [`make_record_dict`](../scripts/report_script.py#L58) function, which creates a dictionary of the V(D)J segments library.
 This dictionary is essential for referencing the V(D)J sequences later in the process.